 ITT Technical Institute (ITT) closed its campuses nationwide on September 6, 2016.
 ITT notified state agencies and its accreditor of the closures on September 6, 2016.
 Campuses were located in Arlington, Austin, DeSoto, Houston North, Houston West, Richardson, San Antonio East, San Antonio West, Waco, and Webster, Texas.
 At the time of closure, ITT reported 3,202 current students in Texas.
 In addition, 157 Texas residents were enrolled through ITT's online campus based in Indianapolis.
-Online students may complete the current online semester which ends in October, 2016.
-ITT has contracted with Parchment, a digital credentials service, to handle student transcripts.
-Parchment is currently collecting ITT student transcripts in order to fulfill student transcript requests.
+ITT filed a voluntary petition for relief under Chapter 7 of the Bankruptcy Code on September 16, 2016.
+ITT contracted with Parchment, a digital credentials service, to handle student transcripts for the years 2001-2016.
+Parchment is currently fulfilling ITT student transcript requests.
+Student records pre-2001 are located at Safesite records and media storage facilities in Texas and at individual campus locations.
+Access to the pre-2001 student records has been requested through the bankruptcy court by the Texas Attorney General on behalf of THECB.
 THECB staff has created a Resources page for ITT students with links and important information.
 The web page is updated as new information is received.
 Staff is also answering ITT student requests for information via email and phone.
 All Texas ITT campuses' Certificates of Authorization have been cancelled as of September 6, 2016.